Administration order

 Tracker rate

-A tracker rate is an interest rate that follows the increases and decreases of another interest rate.
-For example, a tracker mortgage may follow the Bank of England base
+An interest rate that follows the rise and fall of another interest rate.
+Like, a tracker mortgage may follow the Bank of England base rate.

 Transactions at an undervalue

-Giving away an asset for less than it is worth.
-For example, giving away your car to a friend so that it wouldn’t be included in your bankruptcy.
+When you give away an item of value (asset) for less than it is worth.
+Like giving your car to a friend so it would not be included in your bankruptcy.

 Trust funds